Waters1993/Waters1993/README.md

 # Welcome to my GitHub profile👋
 ---
 My name is James Waters.
-I'm from Ireland and living in Boston Massachusetts.
-I currently work for Integra LifeSciences as a Senior NPI Engineer.
+I'm a Software Engineer living in Boston Massachusetts.
+I'm currently working with Ruby on Rails and React frameworks.

 ## Technologies & Tools
 ---